msmccann10/msmccann10/README.md

 ### About Me
 - I’m interested in data science and developing my coding acumen.
 - Work primarily in Python, R, and SQL with a little knowledge of Javascript.
 Currently working on Machine Learning algorithms.
 - Ready to collaborate on anything/everything.
-Brint it on!
+Bring it on!

 ### Portfolio
 - [Grocery Sales Predictions and Analysis](https://github.com/msmccann10/PP-grocery-sales-prediction)